supportTCG/NitroPack/readme.txt

 2. Dashboard - see and manage the data in your Nitropack.io

 == Changelog ==

+= 1.3.20 =
+* Bug fix: Resolve an issue with reverse proxy cache purge through the webhook

 = 1.3.19 =
 * Improvement: Stability improvements